Cacasapo/fmtuner/readme.txt

 == Changelog ==

+= Cacasapo fork =
+* Edited plugin for https-only operation
+* Tested on WP 4.5.3

 = 1.1 =
 * Added a placeholder image field to the fmTuner Settings page, which will be substituted when tracks have no artwork.
 * Tested under WordPress 2.9.1.